 Our food service professionals are dedicated to serving our students in a friendly manner.
 They are educated in the areas of nutrition, customer service, safety, and sanitation.
 In 1999, the State of California passed a law that requires one (1) person in each kitchen to be certified as “ServSafe”.
 I'm proud to say that not one, but all of our staff hold that certificate, and have accomplished that feat.
 All members of the District Food Service Staff are certified as “ServSafe”.
 Every 5 years, staff members are retrained in food safety, cleaning, and sanitation to ensure they are current on new techniques or strategies.

 The Food Service Department believes that healthier students are also better learners, so we are committed to providing fresh and healthy meals, daily.
-Our hardworking staff prepares two (2) meals a week from scratch for lunch, and is serving nutritious smoothies every other Friday for breakfast.
+Our hardworking staff prepares two (2) meals a week from scratch for lunch, and one (1) for breakfast.
 All of our meals meet or exceed the guidelines on standards for nutrition as established by the US Department of Agriculture.

 We welcome questions, comments and thoughts from all of our parents, students and community members and hope you have a wonderful, and healthy, day!